cssu/first-year-guide/README.md

 - [Signup for the CSSU Newsletter](https://cssu.us10.list-manage.com/subscribe/post?u=987f258df56af54075e2c9696&amp;id=6217e7727d)
 - Also, read the department emails that you get as they have awesome information.

-**_Disclaimer_**: On Reddit, the most vocal accounts often tend to be those of students who are misinformed.
-You can still find lots of good information and discussions on the UofT subreddit, but you need to learn how to filter through the misinformed comments and avoid the trolls.
-Always make sure you are well informed.
+**_Disclaimer_**: On Reddit (and any other social media platform to be honest), the most vocal accounts often tend to be those of students who are misinformed.
+You can still find lots of good information and discussions on the UofT subreddit (or any platform), but you need to learn how to filter through the misinformed comments and avoid the trolls.
+Always make sure you are well informed and practice good judgement.
+You win or you learn.

 ---